 A personality saw the headline from my Treat Them Like Dogs seminar and sent a scathing email attacking me for claiming to be a talent advocate while suggesting management should abuse the personalities.
 After watching the seminar, his attitude completely changed because this air talent realized that most of us treat dogs better than people.
 There are 10 good reasons to treat talent like dogs.

-Thats sounds strange coming from a radio talent coach, but hold on.
 Dogs are our best friends.
-They’re friendly, loyal and always there for you.
-We love our dogs, and we should love our radio talent.
-It’s not bad to treat talent like dogs.
+They’re friendly, loyal, and always there for their master, as long as they’re properly treated.
+We love dogs, and we should love radio personalities.
+It’s not a bad thing to treat talent like dogs.

 They Respond to Praise

 Air personalities want to make managers happy, just as puppies love to make their owners happy.
 They really, truly do!
 But they often don’t know how to do it because managers haven’t been clear or specific.

 Smart managers explain what they expect at the beginning of the relationship, then reinforce positive behavior consistent with established goals.
 All humans respond best to praise and that’s particularly true for sensitive radio personalities.
 In fact, psychological studies prove that it takes nine positive reinforcements to offset a single criticism.
 That’s just to break even!

 When personalities do something right, tell them!
 Dog trainers fill their pockets with treats to reward puppies when they demonstrate good behavior.
 When they catch them doing something good, the dog is rewarded.
 It works better than yelling at the dog.

 They Learn at Their Own Pace

 Progress doesn’t happen as quickly as we want or think it should.
 Logical programmers think personalities should be able to understand and apply a concept just by discussing it.
 That’s not how it works.